-- 9.1 All weatherization measures installed are required to have a minimum of a 10-year return on investment and must conform to the State Weatherization Guidelines of performance standards, quality and workmanship. - 9.2 Insured licensed contractors must perform all work. - 9.3 Work performed does not include any cosmetic work to the dwelling. - 9.4 Each client file reflects documentation of material/labor and support costs, not to exceed an average cost of \$4,000 per weatherized home, per contract period. - 9.5 No repairs may be made to a condemned structure. - 9.6 Each program must develop working relationships with weatherization, home chore, and housing assistance service partners, as available, in the project area to ensure effective coordination of efforts. - 9.7 Each job must utilize a job completion procedure which includes: - Acknowledgment by home owner that work is acceptable, within 10 days of completion - b.
-Consultation only cases do not require job completion acknowledgement. - 9.8 A client co-payment will be charged.
+- 8.1 All weatherization measures installed are required to have a minimum of a 10-year return on investment and must conform to the State Weatherization Guidelines of performance standards, quality and workmanship. - 8.2 Insured licensed contractors must perform all work. - 8.3 Work performed does not include any cosmetic work to the dwelling. - 8.4 Each client file reflects documentation of material/labor and support costs, not to exceed an average cost of \$4,000 per weatherized home, per contract period. - 8.5 No repairs may be made to a condemned structure. - 8.6 Each program must develop working relationships with weatherization, home chore, and housing assistance service partners, as available, in the project area to ensure effective coordination of efforts. - 8.7 Each job must utilize a job completion procedure which includes: - a.
+Acknowledgment by home owner that work is acceptable, within 10 days of completion - b.
+Consultation only cases do not require job completion acknowledgement. - 8.8 A client co-payment will be charged.
 The amount will be determined by the estimated size of the job and according to a schedule determined each fiscal year.
-Service Partner may make exceptions to this co-payment rule on a case-by-case basis. - 9.9 Weatherization services to mobile homes are allowed.
+Service Partner may make exceptions to this co-payment rule on a case-by-case basis. - 8.9 Weatherization services to mobile homes are allowed.

-9.10 Services are not provided to houses that are deemed to be un-inhabitable.
+8.10 Services are not provided to houses that are deemed to be un-inhabitable.

-- 9.11 Allowable weatherization jobs may include:
+- 8.11 Allowable weatherization jobs may include:

 - a.
 Major by-pass and air sealing

 - b.
 Wall insulation

 - c.
 Attic insulation

 - d.
 Attic ventilation

 - e.
 Foundation Insulation

 - f.
 Furnace tune-up

 - g.
 Clock Thermostat

 - h.
 Combustion Appliance Repair

 - i.
 Health and Safety Measures

 - j.
 Duct Sealing/Insulation

-- 9.12 The Weatherization billing for each job will be the sum of the following: - a. the labor of its repair staff charged to that job at an established hourly rate. - b. the job's materials (at cost) - c. the subcontractors hired for that job (at cost)
+- 8.12 The Weatherization billing for each job will be the sum of the following: - a. the labor of its repair staff charged to that job at an established hourly rate. - b. the job's materials (at cost) - c. the subcontractors hired for that job (at cost)

 - II.
-Specific Service Requirements

-- C. Access Services

-- 1.0 Care Management

-- 2.0 Emergency Need

-- 3.0 Fair Housing Services

-- 4.0 Foreclosure Intervention Counseling

-- 5.0 Guardianship

-- 6.0 Housing Coordination

-- 7.0 Information & Referral

-- 8.0 Legal Assistance refer to OAA Section IIB 8.0

-- 9.0 Long Term Care Ombudsman refer to OAA Section IIB 9.0
+Specific Service Requirements - C. Access Services - 1.0 Care Management refer to OAA Section IIA 2.0 - 2.0 Home Support refer to OAA Section IIA 3.0 - 3.0 Information & Referral - 4.0 Long Term Care Ombudsman refer to OAA Section IIB 9.0

-- 10.0 Ridelink